 The medicine, pharmacy, veterinary medicine and dentistry study programmes are so popular in Germany that → restricted admission applies at all universities.
 This means that there is a → numerus clausus.
 The application procedure and allocation of places is organised centrally by the → University Admissions Foundation, which regularly publishes the latest selection criteria and limits.
 See here for more information (website in German).
 HHU application portal

 Notification of admission

 German: Zulassung, Zulassungsbescheid

-Prospective students who have applied for a study programme with → restricted admission and been granted → admission will be sent → notification of admission.
+Prospective students who have applied for a study programme with → restricted admission and been granted → admission will be sent a → notification of admission.
 This guarantees you a place until a certain date.
-If → enrolment does not take occur by this date, the study place is offered to another applicant during the → succession procedure.
-Be aware that HHU does not send out → rejection letters!
+If → enrolment does not occur by this date, the study place is offered to another applicant during the → succession procedure.
+Be aware that HHU does not send out → rejection notices!
+More information